Access4Learning/sif3-framework-dotnet/README.md

 - Updated the NHibernate mapping files to reference the new Sif.Framework.NHibernate assembly.
 - References to NHibernate specific code now use Sif.Framework.NHibernate.
 - Updated the way the EnvironmentProviderSessionFactory class finds the SifFramework.cfg.xml file.
+- Created an XML formatter to remove the ArrayOf prefix and append an "s" postfix when serialising a collection of objects.
+- Updated the Provider to allow specification of the Response content from the URL.
+- Temporarily commented out sections of the demo AU ConsumerApp until the ASP.NET Core version of the demo Provider can be fully implemented.
+- Temporarily changed the service endpoints in the EnvironmentResponse.xml data file for AU Sif3DemoConsumer.
 - Updated third-party NuGet packages.
 - General code clean-up.